Compassion And Experience, First And Foremost

 Clearwater Bicycle Accident Lawyers

 Bicyclists have the same rights and responsibilities on the road as any other vehicle operator.
 Despite these rights, victims of bicycle accidents are often overlooked or dismissed by car drivers.
 Sharing the road requires mutual respect, and drivers should exercise caution and attentiveness to prevent accidents with cyclists.
 If you’ve been injured due to a driver’s negligence, you deserve maximum financial compensation for your injuries and damages.
-Our Florida bike accident attorneys at Thacker and Mulvihill, PLLC, can help you through every step of your claim.
+Our Florida bike accident attorneys at Thacker and Mulvihill, PLLC, have 35+ years of trial experience and can help you through every step of your claim.

-If you have been injured in a bike crash in the Clearwater, Tampa or St. Petersburg area, contact us at 727-222-1570 for a FREE consultation.
-We have over 35 years of combined experience as litigators and are ready to fight for you.
+If you have been injured in a bike crash in the Clearwater, Tampa or St. Petersburg area, contact us for a free consultation.

 What Injuries Do Bike Riders Most Commonly Suffer?